Fallais Castle

 Fallais Castle, locally known as Château de Fallais, lies in the village of the same name, in the province of Liège in the Wallonia region in Belgium.

-In 1468 it was the place where the Duke of Burgundy Charles the Bold, the French King Louis XI and the prince-bishop of Liège, Louis de Bourbon, met before the city of Liège was ransacked by the duke's powerful army.
+In 1468, it was the meeting place for the Duke of Burgundy, Charles the Bold; the French King Louis XI; and the prince-bishop of Liège, Louis de Bourbon, before Liège was ransacked by the duke's powerful army.

 Gallery